Your own ID-Server

 With SecSign enrollment of your users is quick and convenient for both the user and the administrator.

-To enroll your users for 2FA based off your Active Directory you have two options: With Schema Extension to add a 2FA attribute to the user in the Active Directory, or without Schema Extension and read-only access from the SecSign ID Server.
+With Schema Extension to add a 2FA attribute to the user in the Active Directory, or without Schema Extension and read-only access from the SecSign ID Server.

 For both options the enrollment procedure can either proceed via the Custom ID App or a custom landing page for the users to enroll.